 The only battle that now rages on the beautiful beaches of Normandy is perhaps deciding which seaside city to visit.
 Deauville is regarded as the “Queen of the Norman Beaches” and is one of the most prestigious beach resorts in all of France.
 With a race track, international film fest, gorgeous harbor, Grand Casino and luxe hotels, it is the spot for the upper class.

-Less than an hour away by train from Caen, and decidedly more down-to-earth, With your France Rail Pass, travel to Trouville, famous for its fish market.
+Less than an hour away by train from Caen, and decidedly more down-to-earth, With your Eurail France Pass, travel to Trouville, famous for its fish market.
 It burned down in a fire a few years ago and is currently being rebuilt as an exact replica in the neo-Norman style.
 The market is still here in a temporary building, and you can still get terrific moules frites at restaurants in town.